 What to do when your child sticks a bead up their nose?

-When your child decides to stick a bead (or other small item) up their nose sometimes panic can set in.
+When your child decides to stick a bead (or another small item) up their nose sometimes panic can set in.
 How do I get a bead out of my toddler’s nose is something every mom finds himself asking one day.
 If you have a boy, take it from me, it may be sooner than later.
 Rest assured you can get it out.
 It is rare this situation becomes an emergency.
-I trip to the ER will often end with the Dr instruction you one a method referred to as the mother’s kiss.
+I trip to the ER will often end with the Dr instructing you on a method referred to as the mother’s kiss.
 For me, this was my only choice as my son refused to allow me anywhere near him with a pair of

 For me, this was my only choice as my son refused to allow me anywhere near him with a pair of tweezers and in all likelihood would have never allowed a Dr near him with a pair either resulting in well… a rather traumatized child.
 Thank goodness for this simple trick to get a bead out of your child’s nose.